strangerstudios/pmpro-limit-post-views/readme.txt

 == Description ==

 Inspired by sites like the New York Times, which limits users to 5-10 monthly article views before redirecting users to a paywall.
 The plugin sets a cookie for each visitor to track their views per month.
-This means that (just like the NYTimes sites) it is incredibly easy to circumvent this protection by using a different computer, browsers, or incognito mode, etc. The idea is not to completely block users from your site, but to nicely nudget consistant readers to sign up for an account.
+This means that (just like the NYTimes sites) it is incredibly easy to circumvent this protection by using a different computer, browsers, or incognito mode, etc. The idea is not to completely block users from your site, but to gently nudge returning readers to sign up for an account.

 == Installation ==